-Although Gaynor often composed small pieces and studies for her students, she only officially published six works for piano, two of which I have managed to track down, and are discussed below.
-Other sketches and unpublished pieces will be added to the site as I decipher them: as demonstrated below, her manuscripts were often very difficult to read.
+Although Gaynor often composed small pieces and studies for her students, she only officially published six works for piano, three of which we have managed to track down, and are discussed below.

 Her death in 1957 during the 'Asian Flu' pandemic ensured some of her more mysterious compositions would never be fully explained.